bardimnik/ultimate-ubuntu-tutorial/ultimate-ubuntu-guide.md

 ## Configure Google Chrome with Intel Graphics

 > **N.B.!**
-> - *Do not set `--disable-gpu-driver-bug-workarounds` and `--enable-native-gpu-memory-buffers` in Chrome v55 because fulscreen mode will glitch and Youtube videos will play with tearing.
+> - *Do not set `--disable-gpu-driver-bug-workarounds` and `--enable-native-gpu-memory-buffers` in Chrome v55 exec-line, because fulscreen mode will glitch and Youtube videos will play with tearing.
 These options worked in previous versions but not now.
-But maybe in new versions we will have to enable it again.*
+Maybe in new versions we will have to enable it again.*

+Let's tweak hardware grpahic utilization.
 Open `chrome://flags/` page and set these parameters:
 - `#ignore-gpu-blacklist` = Enable
 - `#enable-display-list-2d-canvas` = Enable
 - `#enable-fast-unload` = Enable